top of page

 8. Command (⌘) + W – Close Window

-Closes the current window without quitting the application, useful for managing multiple documents.
+You can close the current window without quitting the application.
+This function is useful for managing multiple documents.

 9. Command (⌘) + S – Save

-Saves current work, a critical habit to prevent data loss during unexpected interruptions.
+Saving your current work is a crucial habit.
+It prevents data loss during unexpected interruptions.

 10. Command (⌘) + P – Print

-Initiates the print dialog, facilitating quick printing of documents or web content.
+This shortcut initiates the print dialog.
+It facilitates quick printing of documents or web content.

 11. Command (⌘) + F – Find

-Opens the search function within documents or web pages, expediting information retrieval.
+Opens the search function within documents or web pages.
+This feature expedites information retrieval.

 12. Command (⌘) + Spacebar – Spotlight Search